-- Exams: There will be 3 midterms (15% each) and a final exam (25%).
+- Exams: There will be 3 midterm exams (15% each) and a final exam (25%).
 Exam dates:

-- \ Exam 1: Friday, September 20, in-class
+- Exam 1: Friday, September 20, in-class

-- \ Exam 2: Friday, October 18, in-class
+- Exam 2: Friday, October 18, in-class

-- \ Exam 3: Friday, November 15, in-class
+- Exam 3: Friday, November 15, in-class

-- \ Final Exam: TBA
+Final Exam: TBA

-Students are expected to take the exams at the scheduled time.
-It is your responsibility to make the appropriate arrangements beforehand.
+Students are expected to be present for the exams at the scheduled time.
+Make the appropriate arrangements beforehand.
 If too many conflicts arise from the Friday exam times, the exam will be moved to Wednesday (2 days prior).

-- \ It is your responsibility to bring a calculator, pencils, and statistical tables to the exams borrowing one of these items from your TA or Matt (should we have one available) will result in a 10 point (i.e. 10%) deduction for each item borrowed. - \ If you must miss an exam, you must directly inform Matt before the exam begins.
-You will be required to provide full, detailed, irrefutable documentation. - \ The exam key is released immediately after the exam.
-As such, we do not allow makeup exams after the official exam time. - \ It is crucial to fill out your exam forms correctly.
-Points will be deducted for failure to do so. - Quizzes: (20% total) A quiz will be given during lecture time each Friday (except on exam days).
+- It is your responsibility to bring a calculator, pencils, and statistical tables to the exams borrowing one of these items from your TA or Matt (should we have one available) will result in a 10 point (i.e. 10%) deduction for each item borrowed. - If you must miss an exam, you must directly inform Matt before the exam begins.
+You will be required to provide full, detailed, irrefutable documentation. - The exam key is released immediately after the exam.
+As such, we do not allow make exams after the official exam time. - It is crucial to fill out your exam forms correctly.
+Points will be deducted for failure to do so. - Quizzes (20% total): A quiz will be given each Friday in lecture (except on exam days).
 Make-up quizzes will not be allowed under any circumstances.
-The lowest two quiz scores will be dropped. - \ It is your responsibility to bring a calculator, pencils, and statistical tables to the quizzes borrowing one of these items from your TA (should he/she have one available) will result in a 5 point (i.e. 25%) deduction for each item borrowed. - Homework: (10% total) Homework is due in lecture each Friday.
+The lowest two quiz scores will be dropped. - It is your responsibility to bring a calculator, pencils, and statistical tables to the quizzes borrowing one of these items from your TA (should he/she have one available) will result in a 5 point (i.e. 25%) deduction for each item borrowed. - Homework (10% total): Homework will be due each Friday in lecture.
 Late homework will not be accepted under any circumstances.
-The lowest two homework scores will be dropped. - Statistics Tutorial Lab: More information can be found at https://www.stat.uiowa.edu/resources/tutoring
+The lowest two homework scores will be dropped.
+You will not succeed in this course without doing the homework.